quiyetbrul/Mastermind/README.md

 ### Using Docker

 - Ensure Docker is installed, and you are logged in.
 - Pull the Docker image using the command.
+(Docker image is currently set to private.
+Request access to the image.)

 ```bash
 docker pull quiyetbrul/mastermind-game:latest